gcwyrostek/VersionControlLab/README.md

 ### How to contribute
 ---
 We decided to use GNU GPL3 in order to make sure our project, and projects that use this code, stay open-sourced.
+Also because it has no warranty, if things don't work right.

-If you decide you want to make improvements, please refer to our CODE-OF-CONDUCT.md
+If you decide you want to make improvements, please refer to our CODE-OF-CONDUCT.md.
+It's based on Contributor Covenant's Code of Conduct version 2.1, which covers a lot of general courtesies as well as things we'd prefer to avoid in a collaborative setting.

 Please let us know if you find any bugs or want to request a feature!